0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

 +++
 date = '2025-06-17T16:44:04+03:00'
 draft = false
-title = "My Postgresql GSoC'25 Journey"
-tags = ["postgresql", "gsoc"]
+title = "GSoC'25 at PostgreSQL: Work and Results" tags = ["postgresql", "gsoc"] weight = 2
 +++

+In the [previous post](./acceptance.md), I discussed GSoC, my road to acceptance at PostgreSQL, and my project deliverables.

+Today, I will share my experience with the PostgreSQL community, and the work I did.

-### Postgres community bonding
+### Postgres Community Bonding

 The first phase of GSoC is community bonding, where the mentee gets to know the community of his organization.

-For Postgres, I started searching for the communication channels used by contributors, I found out about [Postgres mailing lists](https://www.postgresql.org/list/) which unfortuanetly i hadn't involved into it that much till now, but i also discovered the [PostgreSQL Hacking](https://discord.gg/GavkM38HNX) Discord channel and the Hacking Workshops they host every month to study and discuss PostgreSQL topics, which has been a great learning resource for me since then.
+For Postgres, I started searching for the communication channels used by contributors, I found out about [Postgres mailing lists](https://www.postgresql.org/list/) which unfortunately I hadn't been involved into it that much till now, but I also discovered the [PostgreSQL Hacking](https://discord.gg/GavkM38HNX) Discord channel and the Hacking Workshops they host every month to study and discuss PostgreSQL topics, which have been a great learning resource for me since then.

-Also I started looking for PostgreSQL-related projects to contribute to and found out that there are not that many starter issues in the main PostgreSQL engine itself, but the good part is that there were a lot of other projects that integrate with Postgres and build on top of it, which had a good amount of marked starter issues to help aspiring contributors get started.
-One of them was [pg_duckdb](https://github.com/duckdb/pg_duckdb) the official PostgreSQL extension for DuckDB, where I opened a [PR adding SQLSmith CI tests](https://github.com/duckdb/pg_duckdb/pull/812).
+Also, I started looking for PostgreSQL-related projects to contribute to and found out that there are not that many starter issues in the main PostgreSQL engine, but there were a lot of other projects that integrate with Postgres and build on top of it, which had a good amount of marked starter issues to help aspiring contributors get started.
+One of them was [pg_duckdb](https://github.com/duckdb/pg_duckdb) the official PostgreSQL extension for DuckDB, where I opened a PR adding [SQLSmith CI tests](https://github.com/duckdb/pg_duckdb/pull/812).

 ### Coding Period